How to Create a Brilliant Advertising Video on your Own Part I

 If you have a company that designs custom made furniture you could show in your ad, a room with a weird layout, where standardized furniture cannot be used effectively.

 Also, you can create four videos with four different solutions for four various problems your product will solve.
 The customer will stay invested if they short, and he will not get bored seeing the same ad over and over again.
 But the holy grail is to interlink those videos.
 Tell them a four-part story or predict the questions your customer will have after watching the first video.
-Running with our example of custom made furniture, the customer will think that it will be expansive!
+Running with our example of customized furniture, the customer will think that it will be expansive!
 Then tell them in the next video a regular wardrobe will not fit and waste space, space which is expensive in a city apartment!

 For example, the cost of one m² unused space: